SirYancy/computer-apps-primer/ch4-spreadsheets/tutorial1.md

 ### Fixing alignment

 Now, we need to fix some alignment issues which gives us a good opportunity to talk about how Excel treats numbers and text differently.
 When Excel sees a cell with any letters in it, it automatically assumes it's "text" in the sense that it's made up of words or phrases.
 Whenever you enter only numerical data, Excel sees a number and allows you to do some different things with it.
 For one, it will format them differently.
 Numbers always right-align by default and text always left-aligns by default.
 Think about how we read from left to right, but we add/subtract/multiply from right to left.
 In this particular case, we have a problem with the ZIP code because ZIP codes aren't really numbers in the traditional sense.
-You never add or multiply ZIP codes, so on the packing slip, it would look nicer if we format the ZIP code as if it were text.
+You never add or multiply ZIP codes, so on the packing slip, it would look nicer if we format the ZIP code as if it were treated as text.

+1. Select cell **B8**. <br> ![6][6]
+1. Click inside the forumla bar and place the insertion point at the beginning of the ZIP code before the first **4**. <br> ![7][7]
+1. Type an apostrophe, the **'** symbol.
+This is Excel's way of knowing that this all-numerical data is actually text.
+Once you hit **Enter**, you'll notice that the text left-aligns within the cell like the rest of the address.
+The only difference is that there is a tiny green arrow in the corner of the cell.
+You can safely ignore this. <br> ![8][8]

+### Fixing the documentation sheet

+If you click back over to the documentation sheet, you have entered today's date in cell B4.
+The interesting thing here is that Excel treats dates as numbers because you *can* add to a date.
+If you add 1 to a date in Excel, it will advance the date by one day which can be a very handy feature.
+We don't want to lose that, but we do want to play around with some of the formatting.
+So follow along.

+1. Ensure that you are on the **Documentation** sheet.
+First, we need to widen **column B**.
+Click on the line between the headers for columns **B** and **C**.
+Drag it all the way to the right so that it accomodates all of the data in column **B**.
+The width should be about 53. <br> ![9][9]
+1. Notice now that the date is right-aligned.
+This looks funny.
+But instead of converting the date to text, we will simply right-align it.
+Select cell **B4**.
+In the **Alignment** group, click the **Align Left** tool. <br> ![10][10]
+1. One of the fun things that we can do with numbers is change the way that they are displayed.
+Consider the dozens of different ways you can display a date.
+Let's change the way this date is displayed.
+With cell **B4** still selected, in the **Number** group.
+Click the drop-down that currently says **Date**.
+From the list, choose the **Long Date** format.
+Notice how the date is displayed. <br> ![11][11]

+### Entering Tabular Data

+Now, we want to actually create a table of data.
+Let's say Ned Flanders orders a bunch of our fine widgets and he orders a wide variety of them.
+Let's build a table that will clearly display all of the different widgets that he has ordered.

+1.

 <!-- Images -->
 [5]: images/tutorial1/5.png
+[6]: images/tutorial1/6.png
+[7]: images/tutorial1/7.png
+[8]: images/tutorial1/8.png
+[9]: images/tutorial1/9.png
+[10]: images/tutorial1/10.png